-Constipation is when a person has fewer than three bowel movements a week; has difficulty having a bowel movement; or has stools that are dry, hard or larger than normal.
+Constipation is when a person has fewer than three bowel movements a week, has difficulty having a bowel movement, or has stools that are dry, hard or larger than normal.
 Many things can make constipation likely after surgery.
 They include:

-- Medicines, especially numbing medicines (anesthetics) and very strong pain medicines called narcotics or opioids
+- Medications, especially numbing medications (anesthetics) and very strong pain medications called narcotics or opioids

 - Feeling stressed because of the surgery

 - Eating different foods than normal

 - Being less active